‘I’m so confused’: People without public defenders in Oregon speak out amid crisis

 'So confused'

 Tellez sent his dad a letter, but he can’t call to talk with him over the phone because neither can receive calls while incarcerated.
 Inmates can only make outgoing calls.
-Tellez asked the judge if he could be released to contact his dad, but the judge said no.
+Unrepresented at the time, Tellez asked the judge a few weeks ago if he could be released to contact his dad, but the judge said no.

 Tellez was charged with felony-level assault in November 2020 for allegedly attacking a man, causing life-threatening injuries.
 Tellez told police he was protecting his little brother, and the man had a gun, according to the probable cause affidavit.
 Tellez has two other open cases with less serious charges.